Alizeh21/Frequent-ItemSet-Analysis-On-Amazon-Metadata/README.md

 This project aims to showcase the application of frequent itemset mining algorithms in a streaming context for real-time product recommendations.

+### SAMPLE_SCRIPT

+This Python script samples a large JSON file (like Amazon product data) to a smaller size you specify (in gigabytes).
+It focuses on keeping information relevant to the needs by filtering for specific data fields (like "also_buy" and "categories") and stopping when the target size is reached.
+It processes the file line by line, keeping track of the output size, and writes chunks of data at a time for efficiency.

 ### PREPROCESSING AND LOADING OF THE DATASET

 This Python script preprocesses a large JSON file containing Amazon product data.
 It extracts specific features (asin, also_buy, and feature) from each product entry and creates a new JSON file containing only those features.
 To handle large datasets efficiently, the script processes the data in chunks of 100 rows at a time.
 Each chunk is converted to JSON format with each product on a separate line and then appended to the output file.
 This approach reduces memory usage compared to processing the entire file at once.